edabot/mazes/README.md

 # mazes

 A group of maze generators based on the book Mazes for Programmers: Code Your Own Twisty Passages, by James Buck.
+Mazes are displayed in ASCII and output as svg files.

+These algorithms use `random` and `svgwrite`

 Binary Tree